-

 Accounting Specialist

 Lesley started working at AIHFS in September 2014 as an Accounting Assistant.
-Lesley has her Associates in Accounting Management from Baker College.
+Lesley has her associate degree in Accounting Management from Baker College.
 Her hobbies include traveling, shooting on a dart league, camping, cooking, attending concerts, playing with her two dogs, and spending time with family and friends.

 Melissa Mytych